ipdk-io/k8s-infra-offload/docs/target-setup-es2k.md

 Follow the SDE User Guide with all the steps until ipumgmtd is started.

-Perform following steps before starting ipumgmtd.
+Perform following steps to setup k8s_dp custom package and node policy config file prior to rebooting imc.

 ## Copy Custom Package and cp_init Config to IMC

 K8s uses a custom p4 package for the datapath.
 The p4 artifacts for this custom program are pre-generated in the package provided by Intel.
 Please use these artifacts and put them under k8s_dp/es2k dir of k8s source.
 If any modifications are made, use the following instructions on compilation under [Compile K8s P4](#compile-k8s-p4)